-Having 2 VA Mortgages at Same Time
+Having 2 VA Loans at the Same Time

 The most common scenario involves someone still enrolled in the military and has been assigned a new duty station.
 If the person has bought a home at their current location, they may choose to keep the existing home as a rental and use their COE to buy a second home at the new duty station location.

 However, the purchase price of the 2nd home may be lowered by the outstanding balance of the existing home.
 Your mortgage lender can walk you through the calculations to help determine how much you can borrow with your COE.

 The other way to have two VA loans at the same time involves a foreclosure.